ElektraInitiative/libelektra/src/plugins/kconfig/README.md

 # Retrieve the new value
 kdb get /tests/kconfig/key
 #> Value

+# Set the value to Example
+kdb set /tests/kconfig/key Example
+#> Set string to "Example"

+# Verify that the value has changed in the file too
+cat `kdb file /tests/kconfig`
+#> key=Example

 # Manually add a gorup to the database
 echo '[group][subgroup]' >> `kdb file /tests/kconfig`